-Penal Code 286 PC is the California law that makes sodomy a crime if it happens without the other party’s consent, or if it takes place with a minor.
+Penal Code 286 PC is the California law that makes sodomy a crime if (a) it happens without the other party’s consent, or (b) it takes place with a minor.
 The legal definition of sodomy is sexual contact that takes place between the penis of one person and the anus of another person.
-Any penetration…regardless of how slight…is sufficient to qualify as sodomy.1
+Any penetration, regardless of how slight, is sufficient to qualify as sodomy.
+1

 Anal copulation used to be criminalized by most states, including California.2 But the legislature has since repealed all such laws.
 Moreover, in the 2003 decision Lawrence v Texas, the United States Supreme Court ruled that the systematic criminalization of sodomy is unconstitutional.3